What books should 3 year olds be reading?

 *More than 1 million books sold

 Bear doesn’t feel well.
-But it’s ok because his loyal friends come to make him feel better.
+But it’s okay because his loyal friends come to make him feel better.
 Watch as the forest animals take care of their dear bear…until they get sick too!

 The sweet rhymes in this book make it my favorite to read to the kids.